zulfadlizainal/engineer/docs/lte_mbb/lte_mbb_layer1.md

 2. Open Loop (OL) means: Not requires UE feedback (Not requires PMI)
 3. Used when -> Channel info is missing, or channel condition rapidly changes (when UE moves very fast) -> Not practical to use close loop in this condition.

-CDD means Cyclic Delay Diversity:

-The signal is supplied to every antenna with a specific delay (cyclic delay diversity, or CDD), thus artificially creating frequency diversity.
+?>CDD means Cyclic Delay Diversity: The signal is supplied to every antenna with a specific delay (cyclic delay diversity, or CDD), thus artificially creating frequency diversity.
 This will improve reliability of every streams.

+Picture from [4]

 <br>
 <img src="\lte_mbb\img\lte_mbb_tm32.png" width=100% height=100% />